Exact statistical analysis for response-adaptive clinical trials: A general and computationally tractable approach: Analysis of randomized dynamic programming

-The maximum randomized allocation rate for RDP was set to~$0.9.$ We illustrate the results for~$\Iend\in\{60,240,960\}$ computed on a standard laptop (our memory-efficient code in Julia programming language allows one to consider trial sizes up to around~$1,000$ on a computer with 64 GB of RAM).
-For trial sizes~$\Iend\in\{60,240\}$ Algorithm 2 in~\autoref{appendix:algs} was used to calculate the critical value for the UX test; for higher trial sizes, due to the increased computational complexity, the critical value is approximated by the smallest critical value for null success rates~$\theta_\C=\theta_\D\in\{0.00,0.01,\dots,0.99,1.00\}$.
-For the Wald tests, we set~$\bar{\alpha}=\ubar{\alpha}=0.025$ and for FET, we set~$\ubar{\alpha}=0.050$ and~$\bar{\alpha}=0.0$ i.e., we reject if the outcomes data has low likelihood under the~(naive) hypergeometric null distribution.
+The maximum randomized allocation rate for RDP was set to~$0.9.$ We illustrate the results for~\hbox{$\Iend\in\{60,240,960\}$} computed on a standard laptop~(our memory-efficient code in Julia programming language allows one to consider trial sizes up to around~$1,000$ on a computer with 64 GB of RAM).
+For trial sizes~$\Iend\in\{60,240\}$~\autoref{alg_unconditional} was used to calculate the critical value for the UX test; for larger trial sizes, due to the increased computational complexity, the critical value is approximated by the critical value ensuring type I error control for null success rates~\hbox{$\theta_\C=\theta_\D\in\{0.00,0.01,\dots,0.99,1.00\}$.} For the Wald tests, we use the upper and lower significance levels~\hbox{$\alpha_u=\alpha_{\ell}=0.025$} and for FET, we set~$\alpha_{\ell}=0.050$ and~$\alpha_u=0.0$ i.e., we reject if the outcomes data has low likelihood under the~(naive) hypergeometric null distribution.

-The subfigures on the left in~\autoref{fig:comparison_tests} show the type~I~errors for the considered tests.
-The type~I~errors for the asymptotic Wald test lie above 0.05 for several values of~$\theta_\D=\theta_\C$ for all values of~$\Iend$, even for large values of~$\Iend.$ This behaviour is also indicated by the UX critical values, which are approximately~$2.095,\;2.103,$ and~$2.100$ for~$\Iend=60,\,240,\,960$~(in comparison to the usual asymptotic critical value around 1.960) for the Wald statistic respectively.
-While widely believed to be conservative, FET did not control type~I~error under RDP for large success rates under the null, and hence the critical value of FET was corrected to the minimum of~$0.05$ and the UX critical value.
+Subfigures~A, C, E of~\autoref{fig:comparison_tests} show the type~I~error rates for the considered tests.
+The type~I~error rates for the asymptotic Wald test lie above~$0.05$ for several values of~$\theta_\D=\theta_\C$ for all values of~$\Iend$, even for large values of~$\Iend.$ This behaviour is also indicated by the UX critical values, which are approximately~$2.095,\;2.103,$ and~$2.100$ for~$\Iend=60,\,240,\,960$~(in comparison to the usual asymptotic critical value around 1.960) for the Wald statistic respectively.
+While widely believed to be conservative, FET did not control type~I~errors under RDP for large success rates under the null, and hence the critical value of FET was corrected to the minimum of~$0.05$ and the UX critical value.
 The corrected critical values for FET are approximately~0.050, 0.044, and 0.043 for~$\Iend=60,\,240,\,960$ respectively.
-Note that the corrected critical values for FET being below 5\% indicates that FET (at the usual 5\% level) would inflate type I error.
+Note that the corrected critical values for FET being below 5\% indicates that FET (at the usual 5\% level) would inflate the type I error rate.